No one thinks they purposely lie to themselves.

-Listening to others, you have hurt the critical next step after recognizing the problem.
+Listening to others, you have hurt in the past is critical to taking ownership of your issues.

 You can also go to a therapist, but the only problem with that is you will likely tell your version of the story – which will be skewed in your favour.
 So, the lies that you do not even recognize anymore will still be controlling your narrative.
 A good therapist will see through this, but many may not.

-The best most authentic thing to do is go to the people who you hurt the most and ask them for feedback about YOUR behaviour.
+The best, most authentic thing to do is go to the people you hurt the most and ask them for feedback about YOUR behaviour.

-Facing them means you will be ready to face yourself.
+Facing the people you hurt means you will be ready to face yourself.

 Underlying the motives of almost every person who ‘lies’ perpetually to themselves and others is an intense desire to be loved and accepted.

 Somehow, somewhere you were hurt by someone.
 But that was probably a LONG time ago, and you are only continuing that hurt by sabotaging your happiness.

 Break the pattern and start to respect yourself by admitting that you can, should and actually must treat yourself better.